Irish Writers Union: Chairpersons

 The inaugural chairperson of the Irish Writers Union was Jack Harte.
 Among the former chairpersons of the IWU are the writer Eilís Dillon, who also was a niece of the poet and 1916 Easter Rising leader, Joseph Plunkett.
 Morgan Llywelyn, Helena Sheehan and Conor Kostick have also served as chairpersons of the Irish Writers Union.
 Additional individuals to have served as chairpersons include Anthony P. Quinn, known as the author of Credit Unions in Ireland, and Wigs and Guns: Irish Barristers in the Great War, as well as Anthony Roche, author of Bearing Witness: Essays on Anglo-Irish Literature.
-The screenwriter, playright, and children's author, Lindsay J. Sedgwick, was serving as chairperson by 2023.
+The screenwriter, playwright, and children's author, Lindsay J. Sedgwick, was serving as chairperson by 2023.